JosephWildey/MachineLearningModels/README.md

 **The filepaths are hardcoded, sorry; I should have used the OS module.**

+All the code was constructed with help from this course: https://www.udemy.com/course/machinelearning/learn/lecture/19596438?start=1#overview

 # MachineLearningModels
 Machine Learning Models I have created